jehan-rubin/fakie/README.md

 ### Filter Rules
 * Filter the rules to keep only those that identify a smell code :heavy_check_mark:
+* Filter the rules to keep only the many to one rules :heavy_check_mark:
+* Remove consequences in rules that are not a code smell :heavy_check_mark:
+* Filter rules with the same support but a different the amount of premises

 ### Export Rules to Queries
+* Export the rules to Cypher :heavy_check_mark:
-* Convert Fakie rules to Cypher queries to allow a reuse by Paprika :heavy_check_mark:
+* Convert Fakie rules to allow a reuse by Paprika :x:

 ## Troubleshooting